zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 The method `GreaterThan` only exists for this context.
 That means the `Eval.Compile` is unaware and cannot use this method.

-## Conclusion
+## Summary

 In this getting started tutorial, you learned how to use the `Compile` method with an expression to return a compiled method.

 Using the [Compile](/eval-compile) method is a little bit more complex than the [Execute](eval-execute) method to understand.
-However, make sure you take the time to really learn it, as this is an essential method to master to make sure you take advantage of the performance benefit this method offers.
+However, make sure you take the time to really learn it, as it is an essential method to master to make sure you take advantage of the performance benefits this method offers.